root-foundation/root/README.md

 ## Similarity between activities

-The lower you go in the tree, the more we have broken the root activity into more and more sub-activities.
-Each break introduces a separation or difference that would otherwise not exist if the activity could be performed as whole.
-This means the further down we go, the more the differences compound — i.e., the further away activities are from their common ancestor, the more *different* they become.
+The lower we go in the activity tree, the more the root activity has been broken into smaller and more specific sub-activities.

+Each break introduces a *difference* that wouldn’t exist if the activity could be done as a whole.
+So the further down the tree we go (i.e., the more we *break*), the more these differences compound.
+This means that sub-activities become *more different* from each other the *farther* they are from their common ancestor.
-Which is why when we compare activities with further away common ancestors, they are less similar — i.e., ability transfers less easily across them.
-Naturally, the higher up in the tree we go, activities will be closer to their common ancestors, i.e., they become *more similar*.

-In our example above, "Build product" and "Distribute" are more similar than their respective leaves of their sub-trees: "Design component in Figma" vs. "Set up a sales pipeline in Salesforce".
-The high level reasoning and intuition required to effectively break down "Build product" and "Distribute" into sub-activities and correctly prioritize them is more _similar_ (and easily ) than the domain specific knowledge you need to operate two different tools.
+This is why the further apart two activities are — that is, the further away their common ancestor is — the less similar they become.
+In other words, *ability* transfers *less* easily between activities the further they are from their common ancestor.

+Conversely, the *closer* two activities are to a shared ancestor, the *more* similar they are, and the easier it is to transfer ability between them.

+For example, in our earlier tree, “Build product” and “Distribute” are higher-level activities that rely on general reasoning and prioritization, so *ability transfers more easily* between them.
+In contrast, their sub-activities — like “Design in Figma” or “Set up a sales pipeline in Salesforce” — require domain-specific skills that *don’t transfer as easily*, making them less similar.

 ## AGI eats activities and enables new ones.

-Artificial *general* intelligence (AGI) is a technology that _eats_ activities below a certain complexity threshold — *across the board*.
-In other words, AGI will eat low complexity activities in _any_ domain: design, product, music, art, engineering, law, etc. AGI distinguishes by _complexity_, not "domain" or any other form of distinctions that we've created between different kinds of work.
+Artificial _general_ intelligence (AGI) is a technology that _eats_ activities below a certain complexity threshold — _across all domains_.

+AGI doesn’t care whether an activity is in design, engineering, music, law, or art.
+It only cares about _complexity_.
+Any activity that’s simple enough — no matter the field or domain — will be eaten.

-In our example, as AGI advances, it will eat activities lower in the tree: starting at the leaves (e.g., "Design component in Figma", "Write a specific algorithm", etc.) and work upwards.
+In our earlier example, AGI will start at the _leaves_ of the activity tree: sub-activities like _designing a component in Figma_ or _writing a specific algorithm_, and then move _upward_.

-As this happens, we change the way we break activities into sub-activities — i.e., we change our tree.
-When we change the way we break activities, we will also see new sub-activities that we previously couldn't do.
-In our company example, a new activity (and role) could be managing AI agents that will do to the lower complexity work that we previously had to do ourselves using domain specific tools.
+As AGI eats these lower-level activities, we’ll be forced to change how we break down activities into sub-activities.
+In other words, we’ll _rebuild our activity tree_.
+And as we do, *new* sub-activities will emerge that we couldn’t even attempt before.
+For example, instead of doing the low-level work (using domains specific tools) ourselves, we would focus on the new activity of *managing* AI agents that do that work for us.

-**Thus, as AGI continues to push us upwards, it will _converge_ our activities (and thus our attention) towards our _root_ — a _highly complex_, _singular_ activity.**
+**As AGI continues to push us upward, it will converge our activities (and our attention) toward the root: a *singular*, *highly complex* activity.**

 ## Local vs. global convergence

-Our example activity (creating an agriculture robotics company) is a sub-activity within a larger activity tree that is rooted in creating _general_ robotics company which contains all the possibilities of our company along with many many more possibilities.
-And this larger activity tree itself is a part of a much larger _global_ activity tree: i.e, one that contains all of humanity's activities.
+Our earlier example — creating an agricultural robotics company — is itself a _sub-activity_ within a *larger* activity tree.
+That tree might be rooted in building a _general robotics company_, which includes all the possibilities of our specific company and many more.

+And that larger robotics tree is just one sub-tree of an *even* bigger _global_ activity tree that includes _all_ of humanity’s activities.

-While convergence happens locally (towards the root of our company), it also happens globally.
-This means that progress in a more complex activity higher in the tree _will make our entire activity irrelevant_ in the same way that AGI _made our local leaves irrelevant_.
+So while AGI pushes us upward in our _local_ activity tree, the same convergence happens *globally*.
+This means that progress in a more complex activity higher in the tree _will make our entire activity irrelevant_ in the same way that AGI made our *local* lower-level activities irrelevant.

 ---